petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 they'd had this conversation.
 "You're my sister and I'll always love you, but this is about ethics in—"

-Barbie cut her off: "My Uber is here.
+Barbie cut her off "My Uber is here.
 Can we talk about this when I'm back from Utah?"

 <hr>